yibeichan/prettymouth/results/cluster1_combined_2states_deviation_th085.md

-# Brain State Dynamics Analysis Supplementary Material
+# Brain State GLMM Analysis Results

-This document contains all statistical tables from the brain state dynamics analysis.
+This document contains all statistical tables from the brain state GLMM analysis.

 ## Table of Contents